 Specify the Select attribute to identify the exact attribute on the row entity in which this column corresponds to.

 Specify if the column should result in an aggregate.
+Note that only types of decimal, integer, and long can be aggregated.

 5.5 Configuring Static Data in the Sheet